 When it comes to measuring campaign success, every organization will likely have different views of what needs to be tracked and reported on.
 For example, different campaigns will require different metrics.

-So determining what’s most important will really depend on the context of your own situation.
+So determining what’s most important will essentially depend on the context of your own situation.
 Still, that doesn’t mean that there aren’t fundamental ways to guide how you measure success.

 We think about measuring success as five cyclical stages:

-Goal Setting: At this stage, you should be identifying the goals and outcomes you want to achieve.
-You should also ensure those goals and outcomes align to or influence the greater goals of the organization.
+Goal Setting: At this stage, you should identify the goals and outcomes you want to achieve.
+You should also ensure those goals and outcomes align to or influence the organization’s greater goals.